First World War: then and now

 The First World War affected millions across the globe and shaped the world we live in.
 The Centenary is a chance to understand the war better, uncover its stories and explore what it means to us today.

 Everyone should have the chance to discover more about the war and mark the Centenary.
 That’s why we are providing this special grant programme for community projects.
 You can apply at any time up to 2019.
-We also provide grants of more than £10,000 for First World War projects through Our Heritage, Young Roots and Heritage Grants.
+We also provide grants of more than £10,000 for First World War projects through Our Heritage and Young Roots.

 We want the projects we fund to make a real difference for heritage, people and communities, so we assess applications against a set of outcomes.
 You can read about these in the application guidance.
 As a minimum, we expect a project under this programme to achieve at least one of our outcomes for people.